madeintandem/finish-line/README.md

 `RelayRenderer` is Relay's `QueryRenderer` wrapped up for convenience.
 You don't need to pass it a Relay `Environment` since it pulls it from `context`, therefore it should always be rendered as a child of `RelayEnvironmentProvider` (it does not need to be a direct child).
 It accepts the following `props`:

 - `container` - A Relay Container or some other component to pass data from the graphql `query` to.
 It also receives all additional `props` provided to the `RelayRenderer` that are not listed here.
 - `error` - A component to render in the event of an error.
 It receives the `error` object and a `refreshRenderer` function as `props` along with all additional `props` provided to the `RelayRenderer` that are not listed here.
+When not provided it renders `null` when there's an error.
 - `loading` - A component to render while Relay fetches data.
 It receives all additional `props` provided to the `RelayRenderer` that are not listed here.
+When not provided it renders `null` during loading.
 - `query` - A Relay `graphql` object.
 - `render` - Works the same as `QueryRenderer`'s `render` `prop`, but is called with all of the `props` passed to the `RelayRenderer` along with whatever `props` Relay provides.
 If passed, the `error` and `loading` props are ignored.
 - `variables` - Variables for your `query`.